 The BQA strives for a smooth and efficient review process, but in rare instances, a school may have concerns related to code of conduct or review operations.
 In such cases, the school principal should immediately address them with the Lead Reviewer and the QAM.
+To better facilitate the resolution of any challenges during the review, the QAM is encouraged to discuss the matter with the related regulatory body.
 If the issue remains unresolved and impacts the review outcomes, the school can submit a written appeal to the Director of the Directorate concerned.
 Appeals cannot be made about review judgements, only regarding processes and conduct.
 Additionally, the formal letter should be accompanied with the official BQA Appeal Form.
 This should be carried out in accordance with the BQA policies, procedures and timeframe.